-Dutch and U.S. Remembrance:
+Dutch and U.S. remembrance:

 The Dutch lived the horrors of WW II, “The War to End All Wars”.
 And after meeting the people of The Netherlands, especially of my generation, it is my impression that Netherlanders will not forget those soldiers who liberated them and the Dutch resistance who risked and lost their lives for freedom.

 In the USA, many soldiers did not return, or were injured, but survivors came back as heroes on undamaged USA soil, except for Pearl Harbor, to carry on.
-There is of course great appreciation and honoring for those heroes who served for freedom.
+There is of course great appreciation and honouring for those heroes who served for freedom.

 In Europe and The Netherlands, the war was on your soil.
 Rotterdam and other cities were flattened.
 Civilian loss huge.
 Freedom and liberation meant survival.
 So for the Dutch, appreciation for all liberators seems more acute.
 Monuments and museums are spread throughout The Netherlands.
-They honor those who suffered, died, liberated, resisted, prevailed at great cost, and rebuilt.
+They honour those who suffered, died, liberated, resisted, prevailed at great cost, and rebuilt.
 Verbal thanks are still spoken.

 Beautiful green countryside dotted with farms and orchards overlook what was once a life and death battle for soldiers on both sides, pawns of war.
 Our hearts were lifted to know the sacrifice made helped preserve the freedom in this beautiful country and its people.

-Remembered with Flags:
+Remembered with flags:

 We planted a U.S. flag of 48 stars, and one of 50 stars, representing then and now, with a picture.
 A breeze rippled the flags as happy and free motorists and bicyclists traveled by.
 We Dutch and Americans stood together in respect for my uncle and all the brave actions of millions, seemingly so long ago.

 We must move on from conflicts, and the world re-weaves relations over decades and centuries healing misguided power as it fades into history.
-Time may heal wounds, but the scars are left to remind us of lessons learned.
+Time may heal wounds, but the scars are left to remind us of the lessons learned.

 Please comment with a story you may have, lest we forget…